xrettle/WFGY/ProblemMap/GlobalFixMap/Language/code_switching_eval.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (code switching)**
+> All scores in this page come from chosen prompts and language mixes.
+> They are diagnostics for one setup and should not be read as global rankings of multilingual ability.

+---

 A compact harness to verify **retrieval and reasoning under code-switching** and multilingual inputs.
 Use this to measure ΔS and λ across three variants of each question: source language, target language, and mixed script or code-switched.